Han Pao-teh: Career

 During 1981–1986, Han Pao-teh was appointed by the Executive Yuan to lead the preparation and design of National Museum of Natural Science in Taichung.
 This is the first museum of its kind in Taiwan.
-He was appointed by the Ministry of Education to be its first Director from 1986 to 1995.
-By 2021, this museum was the 18th most visited museums worldwide, even more visitors than the British Museum.
+He was appointed by the Ministry of Education to be its first director from 1986 to 1995.
 In 1994, he was awarded the Education-Culture Medal, highest honor from the Education Ministry of the Executive Yuan.

 In 1993, Han Pao-teh was appointed by the Ministry of Education to design, build and establish Tainan National University of the Arts (TNNUA).
 He served as the first president/chancellor of TNNUA 1996–2000, and elected program chair of the graduate school of Museum Studies in 1996.

-In 2000, after his retirement from TNNUA, Han Pao-teh was invited by the Ling Jiou Mountain Buddhist Foundation to be the first director and curator of the Museum of World Religions.
+After his retirement from TNNUA in 2000, Han Pao-teh was invited by the Ling Jiou Mountain Buddhist Foundation to be the first director and curator of the Museum of World Religions.